 - You will be taken to your online account.
 From within the project folder, go to the prototype you want to invite reviewers to.

 - To invite someone to review a prototype, click the “Invite reviewers” button.

 - In the dialog that appears, you can enter the email addresses of the reviewers and write a message or any instructions to them.

 - Click “Send invitations” to invite reviewers.
 The reviewer(s) will then receive an email containing a link to the prototype ready for review:

-You’ll need to download and install the Justinmind app, from the App Store or Google Play.
+First, you’ll need to download and install the Justinmind app from the App Store or Google Play.
 Follow these steps to set up your Justinmind mobile app:

 - Once the app has been installed, open it.
 You will be prompted to sign in to start using your Justinmind account.